 Social channels will become disconnected from time to time.
 Whilst this can be frustrating, it's good to keep in mind that this is normal behaviour and is usually the result of the social network making a change to keep your account safe and secure.

-Connections between Buffer Publish and your social channels require access tokens, which can expire for a number of reasons, including password changes and explicit lifespans of an access token.
-This guide aims to provide a deeper knowledge of access tokens, and how and when they might expire, resulting in you needing to reconnect a channel.
+Connections between Buffer and your social channels require access tokens, which can expire for a number of reasons, including password changes and explicit lifespans of an access token.
+This guide aims to provide a deeper knowledge of access tokens, and how and when they might expire, resulting in you needing to refresh a channel.

 📝 We'd recommend enabling the "Update Failures" notification so you'll receive an email whenever a post fails to send, which could indicate that your channel is disconnected.
 You can do this by clicking your profile avatar at the top right of your dashboard and then clicking on Preferences.
 From there, select the Notifications tab and toggle the "Update Failures" notification to Enabled.

 - If Buffer's access to the social network has been revoked: Each social network has an area where third party apps can be granted authorization to access your account.
 If Buffer's access is revoked or altered, this will result in the loss of the access token and your account being disconnected.
-To correct this, head over to your Publish dashboard and reauthorize the channel.
+To correct this, head over to your Buffer dashboard and reauthorize the channel.
 Below you will find links to the area within each social network where third party apps can be granted authorization: